LSPosed/LSParanoid/README.md

 ```

 The extension object contains the following properties:
 - `seed` - `Integer`.
 A seed that can be used to make obfuscation stable across builds.
-Default value is `null`, which means that the seed
+Default value is `null`.
+Set it to non-null can make the obfuscation task cacheable.
-  is computed from input files on each build.
 - `global` - `boolean`.
 If `true`, the obfuscation will be applied to all classes, not only annotated ones.
 Default value is `false`.
 - `includeDependencies` - `boolean`.
 If `true`, the obfuscation will be applied to all dependencies.
 Default value is `false`.
 - `variantFilter` - `(Variant) -> boolean`.
 Allows to filter out variants that should be obfuscated.
 Default value always returns `true`.